ModuleLoader/es-module-loader/README.md

 The dynamic loader returns a `Module` object, which contains getters for the named exports (in this case, `q`).

+See the [demo folder](https://github.com/ModuleLoader/es6-module-loader/blob/master/demo/index.html) in this repo for a working example demonstrating module loading in the browser both with `System.import` and with the module-type script tag.

+Although `System.import()` does not support the import of multiple modules defined in an array, because `System.import()` returns a Promise, this can be achieved by creating an array of `System.import`s and using `Promise.all()`.

 #### Setting transpilation options

 If using Traceur, these can be set with: